microsoft/TypeScript/doc/spec.md

 The only situation in which the last two constraints above are violated is when a class overrides one or more base class members with incompatible new members.

-Note that because TypeScript has a structural type system, a class doesn't need to explicitly state that it implements an interface—it suffices for the class to simply contain the appropriate set of instance members.
+Note that because TypeScript has a structural type system, a class doesn't need to explicitly state that it implements an interfaceâ€”it suffices for the class to simply contain the appropriate set of instance members.
 The `implements` clause of a class provides a mechanism to assert and validate that the class contains the appropriate sets of instance members, but otherwise it has no effect on the class type.

 ### <a name="8.1.2"/>8.1.2 Class Body

 The class body consists of zero or more constructor or member declarations.
-Statements are not allowed in the body of a class—they must be placed in the constructor or in members.
+Statements are not allowed in the body of a classâ€”they must be placed in the constructor or in members.

 &emsp;&emsp;*ClassBody:*
 &emsp;&emsp;&emsp;*ClassElements<sub>opt</sub>*